nus-cs2103-AY1920S1/duke/docs/README.md

 ### Sorting of Tasks <a name="sort"></a>

-To `sort` tasks according to the dates and times in a increasing order: `sort`
+To `sort` tasks according to the dates and times in a chronological order: `sort`

     Example of usage: sort
     Expected Outcome: Here are the tasks in your list: